-Classic French onion soup is a staple item at French bistros, and for good reason.
-Caramelized onions are cooked in delicious beef broth then topped with lots of cheese and crusty French bread until the cheese is bubbly and the bread crisp.
+Traditional French onion soup is a staple item at French bistros, and for good reason.
+Caramelized onions are cooked in delicious beef broth then topped with lots of cheese and crusty French bread until the cheese is bubbly and the bread is crisp.

-French onion soup was one of the first recipes I posted on the blog back when I’m pretty sure my mom and dad were the only ones who were following along here.
-That doesn’t mean, however, that this recipe hasn’t been made since then.
+This French onion soup recipe was one of the first recipes I posted on the blog back when I’m pretty sure Mom and Dad were the only ones who were following along here.
+That doesn’t mean, however, that this French soup hasn’t been made since then.

 I’m a big fan of onions, so it’s really no surprise that I love this soup so much.
-Unlike butternut squash soup, however, French onion soup can’t be whipped up in 20 minutes.
+Unlike butternut squash soup, however, the best French onion soup recipe can’t be whipped up in 20 minutes.

-The soup is simply dispersed in oven-safe bowls (similar here), then topped with slices of French baguette and cheese.
+After the soup has been dispersed among oven-safe French onion soup bowls, it’s topped with slices of French baguette and cheese.